fastify/avvio/README.md

 * `expose`: a key/value property to change how `use`, `after` and `ready` are exposed.
 * `autostart`: do not start loading plugins automatically, but wait for a call to [`.start()`](#start)  or [`.ready()`](#ready).
-* `timeout`: the number of millis to wait a plugin to load after which it will error with code `ERR_AVVIO_PLUGIN_TIMEOUT`.
+* `timeout`: the number of millis to wait for a plugin to load after which it will error with code `ERR_AVVIO_PLUGIN_TIMEOUT`.
 Default `0` (disabled).